 - Thyroid Cancer – About 98% still living in five years

 - Testicular Cancer – About 95% still living in five years (73% for late stage)

 - Melanoma (Skin) Cancer – 91% survival beyond five years

 - Breast Cancer – If caught in the early stage, 99% survive beyond five years

-Of course, it should be noted that these are not guarantees and much depends on the stage and spread of the cancer.
-If the cancer has spread to nodes or other parts of the body, it is advanced and the possibility of it entering remission is much lower.
+Of course, you should note that these are not guarantees, and much depends on the stage and spread of the cancer.
+Suppose the cancer has spread to nodes or other parts of the body.
+In that case, it is advanced, and the possibility of it entering remission is much lower.

 Still, there is cause to be hopeful for new treatments and early detection tests are being diligently researched globally.

 What is the Difference Between an Oncologist and a Hematologist?